alfaloo/tp/docs/DeveloperGuide.md

 * Step 1.
 User enters an `QueryDoctorAppointment` command.
 * Step 2.
 The `AddressBookParser` will call `parseCommand` on the user's input string and return an instance of `QueryDoctorAppointmentCommandParser`.
 * Step 3.
-The `parse` command in `QueryDoctorAppointmentCommandParser` calls `ParserUtil` to create instances of objects for each of the fields.
+The `parse` command in `QueryDoctorAppointmentCommandParser` checks if at least one parameter is present.
-  * If there are any missing fields, a `CommandException` is thrown, and an error message will be displayed on the UI.
+  * If the field is missing, a `ParseException` is thrown, and the UI displays an error message.

 The activity diagram below demonstrates this error handling process in more detail.